Efficient Large-Scale Visual Representation Learning And Evaluation: Methodology

 \subsubsection{Deep Metric Learning}

 The predominant approach for learning visual representations that capture similarity is deep metric learning.
-The goal is to retrieve objects and images from novel, unseen classes at test-time.
-This goal aligns with practical applications where the deployed system must handle large amounts of unseen data.
-To this end, many e-commerce applications of visual similarity have wide-spread success with triplet-based non-parametric training.
-This was our baseline approach for the visually similar module in Etsy Ads.

-Inspired by Siamese networks, the triplet network is comprised of three instances of the same feed-forward network (with shared parameters).
-A positive, negative, and anchor image are fed into the triplet network while triplet loss \cite{hoffer2015deep} is used to minimize the distance between intra-class image representations and maximize the distance between inter-class image representations.
-Etsy allows sellers to upload up to 10 images for the same listing.
-Two images from the same listing were considered positive, while an image from any other listing is considered negative.
-Within a single batch there are many more negatives than positives.
+We employ a three-instance feed-forward network with shared parameters.
+A positive, negative, and anchor image are fed to the network and triplet loss \cite{hoffer2015deep} minimizes the distance between intra-class image representations and maximize the distance between inter-class image representations.
+The training dataset includes 10 images for each item.
+Two images for the same item are considered positive, while an image from any other item is considered negative.
 A major challenge with deep metric learning is sampling informative triplets.
-Sampling negatives that are too easy result in slow convergence due to near-zero loss while negatives that are too hard can destabilize training.
-While larger batch sizes would be more beneficial for mining useful negatives within the batch, in practice we are limited by hardware memory constraints.
-This is one of the reasons that our next iteration utilized multitask classification.
+Sampling negatives that are too easy results in slow convergence due to near-zero loss while negatives that are too hard can destabilize training.
+While larger batch sizes help mining useful negatives, in practice we are limited by hardware memory constraints.
+Multitask classification can mitigate these challenges.